GET ORDAINED

 If you’ve been asked to officiate a Viking wedding ceremony, this is a great place to start finding inspiration!
 You can get ordained online with AMM today and learn everything you need to know to plan and deliver a personalized ceremony.

-Although Viking weddings used to be planned only for late summer through early winter because treacherous northern weather made it difficult to travel, modern Pagan couples no longer need to steer a longboat through frozen waters, and can schedule their date for any season.
+Any Friday is considered auspicious for a Viking wedding: Although ancient Viking weddings were only held in late summer through early winter because of the treacherous northern weather, modern Pagan couples don't need to steer a longboat through frozen waters.
+You can schedule your Friday wedding date for any season!

 Photograph shows many flowers and herbs arranged in bundles, ready to be used for ritual bathing